BaptisteCrouzet/Gulp-boilerplate/README.md

 ## TODO *

+* Fix the prod task, some errors are presents in the terminal.
 * Move manage fonts
-* clean-prod task by stoping sourcemaps by a flag and remove comments etc
+* clean-prod task by deleting sourcemaps and removing comments etc
-* on debug server open most used browsers and on Ui
+* While running the watch prod, the server open most used browsers and on Ui
+* Add prod server without logs or anithing else - it should run once the prod task
+* Add config for stylus, use linter and emitts sourcemaps
-* Add config for stylus and less
+* Add config for less, use linter and emitts sourcemaps
 * Details about logs
 * Details about browserSync
-* Add prod server
 * Add a JS table with all formats for responsive images